 The difficult days of paying off debt also taught me that I never wanted to return to borrowing again.
-With each sacrifice and each penny-pinching moment, I began to own that the temporary fun and relief of buying whatever I wanted in the moment with credit was not worth the effort it took to pay it off.
+With each sacrifice and each penny-pinching moment, I began to own that the temporary fun and relief of buying whatever I wanted at the moment with credit was not worth the effort it took to pay it off.
 So as the days turned into weeks, the weeks into months, and the months into years, resolve stiffened.
 We would be better at managing our money so that we would not find ourselves in the place to need to borrow again.
 And we would be better at managing our money so that we could actually enjoy it, too.

 Like a child who touches a hot stove learning that it’s not a good idea, the process of paying off debt helped us feel the pain of our mistakes.
 Without pain, we return to the same poor choices and bad habits again and again.
 Feeling the sacrifice is actually part of the cure.

 There’s nothing more stressful than feeling like your finances are spinning out of control.
 Luckily our simple budget worksheets are designed to help you quickly and easily create a working cash flow budget that will allow you to tell your money where to go (instead of wondering where it went!)
 For a limited time, get it free from Living Well Spending Less®–just one small way we are committed to helping you eliminate overwhelm and get more done!